-The aim of medical and surgical profiles is to stimulate reflective clinical practice and facilitate improvements in the care of patients, by making good use of existing Scotland-wide datasets.
+The aim of Clinical Profiles (formerly Surgical and Medical Profiles) is to stimulate reflective clinical practice and facilitate improvements in the care of patients, by making good use of existing Scotland-wide datasets.

-They have been developed in close collaboration with a number of clinical specialty groups in Scotland, and the Royal College of Physicians of Edinburgh and the Royal College of Physicians and Surgeons of Glasgow are also linked in to the project.
+Clinical Profiles comprise a portfolio of collaborative projects led by Healthcare Improvement Scotland (HIS) and the Information Services Division (ISD) and are being developed in close collaboration with a number of clinical specialty groups in Scotland, the Royal College of Physicians of Edinburgh and the Royal College of Physicians and Surgeons of Glasgow are also linked in to the project.

-The profiles support the Healthcare Quality Strategy for NHSScotland, which itself emphasises the critically important role of data/measurement in driving improvements in patient care.
+Clinical Profiles aim to support the Healthcare Quality Strategy for NHS Scotland, which itself emphasises the critically important role of data/measurement in driving improvements in patient care.

-Further information on the medical profiles project can be found at The Medical Profiles Project.
+Further information on the previous medical and surgical profiles projects can be found at:

 The previous methodology involved the biennial production of either a medical or surgical profile (alternate years) containing a series of clinical indicators arranged according to specialty chapters.
 A key aspect of the work was the formal and structured dialogue with each NHS Board about how it was interpreting and using the data locally.
 There are examples of the profiles being used successfully to stimulate improvements in clinical care, data, and governance systems.
 The project's methodology, which was established in 2006, is being refreshed to ensure that it can continue to help make things better for patients while providing good value for public money.
 The National Clinical Data Advisory Group recommended that, instead of producing a fourth version of the surgical profile in March 2013 using the existing format, the project team should focus on more in-depth and continuous work with clinicians and specialty groups to develop indicators that are credible, timely and fit-for-purpose.
 Work in line with this new approach has already begun and is described below.